aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     :target: _static/md_events.pdf
     :align: center

-.. admonition:: hint
+.. admonition:: translation

-  An event has a name, called a signal, which can be a user defined name or it can be a predefined name.
+  An event has a name, called a signal, which can be a user defined name or it can be a predefined name (ENTRY_SIGNAL, EXIT_SIGNAL, INIT_SIGNAL, etc...).
 An event with a user defined signal name is called an external event.
 An event with a predefined name is called an internal event.

   The whole point of naming an event with a signal is so that a state function can use an if-elif clause to "catch" the event when it is given to that function.
 When such an event is caught, your code is run.

-  An event can have an optional payload.

 .. raw:: html

    <div class="story">

    <p>
-   When an "event" comes through the portal, Theo will pick it up, marvel at it then in a reverent gesture, pass it to Eve.
-They both become excited, maybe even a little nervous, because they know there universe is going to change; it will react to the event.
+   When an "event" comes through the portal, Theo will pick it up, marvel at it, then in a reverent gesture, pass it to Eve.
+They both become excited, maybe even a little nervous, because they know their universe is going to change; it will react to the event.
    </p>

    <p>
-   Theo encourages Eve to fly back up into the sky and to "follow the laws."
+   Theo encourages Eve to "follow the laws."
 Then he will watch as she gives her minions their marching orders.
 Only after all of the activity stops, will he focus his attention back on the portal.
    </p>

    <p>
-   Feeling oddly refreshed and encouraged by Theo, Eve looks around the map until she see's Spike from her high vantage point.
+   Feeling oddly refreshed and encouraged by Theo, Eve looks around the map until she sees Spike from her high vantage point.
 Spike being the god of the earth, is easy to see and Eve knows that her underling-spirit Tara, "the explorer",  is always near him.
    </p>